Blast1FM/boids/README.md

 Simple implementation of the boid algorithm by Craig Reynolds, written in C using raylib.

-A (probably outdated) version of this project can be seen on my [itch.io page](https://blastfm.itch.io/boids)
+A (probably outdated) version of this project can be found on my [itch.io page](https://blastfm.itch.io/boids)

 Building the project: